98: Puke Rally with Matt Ross | Soder Podcast | EP 96

 But it's also like, I mean, having gotten on the other side, it's like, I'm glad it was such a, it wasn't like a thing, like, I'm like in my late 40s and I go, oh, this is the thing that's been

-Like, you're the great part about life is even if you are in your late 40s, you can't figure it out that late.
+really like the great part about life is even if you are in your late 40s, you can figure it out that late.
+Yes.

 And then you can have an incredible 50s.